mcfnord/cem/src/ref/gal-nov14.md

 spending the night with Mariela’s cousin, it was time to get in the truck and go to the airport.

-Investigation 2- January 2014 – Same accusation, same accusers, same response.
+**Investigation 2** - January 2014 – Same accusation, same accusers,
+same response.

-Investigation 3 - May 2014 – CPS took action when a social worker
+**Investigation 3** - May 2014 – CPS took action when a social worker
 asserted that I had “caregiver collapse” and was concerned that I was unable to care for Chloe Murphy.
 During the interview, CPS caseworker Camille Johnston relayed the following allegations: